M-Vause/SEED2.0/README.md

 The second, called _random\_5d.csv_, contains five variables of randomly generated data.
 This is to show an example of the output of SEED 2.0 when a system with no underlying relationship is tested.
 It is clear that the SINDy algorithm can't settle on sparse coefficients to represent the model.

+The ability to generate your own dataset is also built into SEED 2.0.
+Just select the _Generate Lorenz Data_ option in the _Example/ Own Data_ dropdown menu.
+After pressing compute, a window will pop up containing the inital Lorenz conditions of the _data\_Lorenz3d.csv_ data.
+You can then edit the conditions to generate your own system.
+After pressing _Continue_, SEED 2.0 will generate the system, and compute its output.

 ### Using your own data
 In order to use your own data with SEED 2.0, you must save the data as a _.csv_ file with one column of time series data, and further columns containing the data for each recorded variable.
 The first row of your _.csv_ file must be the names of each variable.
 An example of a three variable system is shown below: